Do I really have to put that period in that spot? What about indents? Do I need to cite my textbook?

-Every part of a citation matters because it matters to your professor.
 Correct citation can be difficult but once you get the hang of it, it will become like second nature.
-Below are resources to get you started on your Works Cited citations and your In-text or Parenthetical citations.
+Below are resources to get you started on your other Works Cited citations and your In-text or Parenthetical citations.
 Have questions or a complicated citation?
 Ask a Librarian!

 Everything you consult when creating your paper should be cited on a separate page called the Works Cited Page.
 This page is the last page of your essay.
 The links and resources below will help you craft citations for your essays.